jon-jacky/Piety/scripts/demo.md

 demo.py
 =======

-**demo.py** demonstrates many features of the Piety system, including concurrent tasks, job control, editors, a windowing system, and an enhanced shell.
+**[demo.py](demo.py)** demonstrates many features of the Piety system, including concurrent tasks, job control, editors, a windowing system, and an enhanced shell.

-**demo.py** uses the Piety scheduler to run the four jobs created by *session.py*, concurrently with two timestamp tasks.
-Each timestamp task uses the *print* function to update an editor buffer.
-You can see these buffers update in their windows as you edit in another window or in the command line.
+**demo.py** uses the Piety scheduler to run the four jobs created by *[session.py](session.py)*, concurrently with two timestamp tasks.
+Each timestamp task updates an editor buffer.
+You can see these buffers update in their windows as you edit in another window or on the command line.

 Here is a sample session that demonstrates this.
+Here *>>* is Piety's Python prompt (with two brackets, to distinguish it from the standard Python prompt with three brackets *>>>*).
-Here *>>* is the Python prompt and *:* is the editor command prompt, you type the commands that follow.
+Here *:* is the editor command prompt, you type the commands that follow.
 First, start the script and run the [eden](../editors/eden.md) display editor.
 The *eden* screen with one window appears: